EllenMcG/applied_statistics_assessment/README.md

 This assessment is broken into tasks and project.

 ## **Assessment**
-This repo contains two Jupyter Notebooks; *tasks.ipynb* for tasks and *project.ipynb* for the project with further information provided below.
+This repo contains two Jupyter Notebooks; *tasks.ipynb* for tasks and *project.ipynb* for the project with further information provided below in their respective sections.

 ### **Tasks**
 For the Tasks project tasks.ipynb - this Jupyter Notebook contains Tasks 1 - 4